 Running October 19 through November 8 is a unique exhibit, the "Third International Miniature Print Exhibition."
 It features 180 original prints two inches square or smaller.

 Concurrently there will also be an exhibit of sculptures and drawings by James Howard, chairman of the art department at Jamestown College, Jamestown, N. D.

-Art done by members of art departments of South Dakota colleges and universities will be displayed November 14 through December 4.
+Art done by members of art departments of South Dakota colleges and universities will be displayed from November 14 through December 4.